btcpayserver/btcpayserver-doc/GettingStarted.md

 There's nothing you can do to bypass it.
 It may seem tedious, but it's a critical step of running your own full node and not having to trust or rely on anyone.
 Your node will not only download 200GB of data (less if you're using a pruned node) but also validate all the rules of the consensus.
 You can find more information about the importance of blockchain synchronization in [this video](https://www.youtube.com/watch?v=OrYDehC-8TU).

 You will see the pop-up message showing the sync progress.
-When your node fully syncs, the pop-up will disappear.
+When your node fully syncs, the pop-up disappears.

 ## Account Registration